k14s/design-docs/ytt/001-schemas/README.md

   String values, by default, have `@schema/validate min_len=1` validation added.

+#### Validation Documentation

+Configuration Consumers are more likely to provide valid values if they are aware of what defines valid.

+For this reason, validations should provide user-friendly documentation that makes this clear:
+- concise phrase that describes a valid value;
+- a short list of common example valid values;
+- citation to canonical definition.

+TBD.

+Sketch:
+- invoke the validation function with no arguments
+  - if it returns a `string` that is documentation (including the name)
+  - if it returns an error, discard and replace with default documentation (e.g. "Validation: "+str(validation_func))
+- first class `ytt` Schema functions can include this behavior
+- 3rd party functions can be wrapped in a function (or lambda expression) to decorate this behavior:
+    ```python
+    def is_valid_ip(val="__yttdoc__"):
+      if val != "__yttdoc__":
+        return thirdPartyLib.valid_ip(val)
+      else:
+        return "Valid IP: a well-formed IPv4 (RFC 2673, section 3.2) or IPv6 address (RFC 2373, section 2.2)."
+    end
+    ```

 ## Part 8: Interactions with Existing Features

 ### Changes to Data Values

+#### Data Value Overlays Become More Permissive

 Prior to Schemas, Data Values protected against mistakes like typo'ed key names through the strict merge of additional data values documents: to successfully merge a new key, it must be marked as `@overlay/match missing_ok=True`.

 The responsibility to ensure key names are valid are shifted from Data Values to Schema.

 When schema is present, Data Values documents imply an automatic merge of new keys.
 This is equivalent to all `@data/values` documents being annotated with `@overlay/match-child-defaults missing_ok=True`.
+This behavior should not result in an error if a Data Values document _already_ is annotated this way.

+#### Omitted or Empty Data Values

+When Data Values are omitted, the effective Data Values will be the defaults as defined by the schema.
+If all defaults specified in Schema are valid values (consider especially that `string`s imply a `@schema/validation min_len=1`), the Configuration Consumer should not need to supply any Data Values.

+#### Violations in First Data Value

+When one or more schema violation(s) occur in the first Data Values file, `ytt` should:
+1. report the violation(s); and
+2. stop processing.

+### Overlays

+Schema aims to provide the earliest possible and actionable feedback so that Configuration Consumers can successfully complete their task in the shortest possible duration.

+When one or more schema violation(s) occur after a Data Value overlay operation, `ytt` should:
+1. display the current state of the document (since this version of document appears nowhere);
+2. report the violation(s); and
+3. stop processing.

 ### Overlays of Schema

 TBD

 - It must be possible to extend Schema (i.e. add new items)
-- Is it necessary to be able to modify Schema?
+- When do Configuration Consumers need to modify Schema?
+    - they add templates that require additional data values
+    - soften or remove overzealous validations
+    - when overlays on templates change the type of the expected data values

 ## Open Questions

-- It is not uncommon for a validation to want to refer to a sibling node.
-    - right now, the Configuration Author places these on the parent node.
-    - that puts separation between the node being constrained and its constraint.
-    - is there a feasible way for a validation rule to get access to its siblings?
+- Overlaying Schema implies the need for meta to be copied along
 - Documentation could be enhanced if validation rules were included.
 How could validation authors provide documentation for their validation?
   - provide a magic string for the input and the function returns documentation?
   - function always returns documentation as part of return value?
 - How should schema work with ytt libraries?
   - How do we support data values that are targetting a dependency library?
-- Are there needs around versioning schema?
 - How will code defined in a schema file make its way into the execution context of the target "template"?
   - e.g. function supporting validation
   - idea: could we capture the "globals" resulting from the execution of the schema "template" and feed those into the target "template"'s execution context?